Akashp0ddar/Reach52/README.md

           1.Paticular data :- For deleting a paticular data you just need to click on paticular data and you will navigate to updation screen, there you will see a delete button by clicking on that button you can delete paticular data

           2.Entire data :- For deleting the entire data you will see a dustbin Icon on top right corner on HomeScreen(where you see all your data) by clicking on it you can delete all the data

+Android Studio :- Android Studio Chipmunk | 2021.2.1
+programming language :- Kotlin
+JDK version :- JDK 11